rancher/rke2-docs/docs/security/hardening_guide.md

 Using the generic `cis` profile will ensure that the cluster passes the CIS benchmark (rke2-cis-1.XX-profile-hardened) associated with the Kubernetes version that RKE2 is running.
 For example, RKE2 v1.28.XX with the `profile: cis` will pass the `rke2-cis-1.7-profile-hardened` in Rancher.

-Additionally, it ensures that upgrades to RKE2 do not require a change to existing configuration.
-Whatever changes are necessary to pass the newer associated CIS benchmark with automatically be applied.
+Use of the generic `cis` profile ensures that upgrades to RKE2 do not require a change to existing configuration.
+Whatever changes are necessary to pass applicable CIS benchmark will be automatically applied.

 A rough mapping of RKE2 versions to CIS benchmark versions is as follows: